Covenants

 a meditation on Genesis

 For what does the scripture say?
-“Abraham believed God, and it was reckoned it to him as righteousness.” - Saint Paul
+“Abraham believed God, and it was reckoned to him as righteousness.” - Saint Paul

 “I will put enmity between you and the woman, and between your seed and her seed.”